Article

 In the European Union, there is a clear rule: if it is not stated, it must not be present.

-The fear of 'hidden gluten' in E-numbers, fruit purees, or basic foods is unfounded if the declaration does not support this.
+The fear of 'hidden gluten' in E-numbers, fruit purees or basic foods is unfounded if the label does not support this.

 Blog posts